Eloy Fariña Núñez

 Eloy Fariña Núñez (July 25, 1885 – Jan.
 3, 1929) was a Paraguayan writer.
 Born in the small town of Humaitá, he moved to neighboring Argentina as a boy and lived there until his death at 43.
 His works, such as the poem Canto Secular, often deal with Paraguayan themes and he remains an important figure in early 20th century Paraguayan literature.

 Early life

 Núñez was born in Humaita, historical city of the department of Ñeembucu, in the Republic of Paraguay, on July 25, 1885, son of Felix Fariña and Buenaventura Núñez.
 When he was only eight years old, he moved to the province of Corrientes, Argentina, where he received his first education.
 Afterwards, he moved to Paraná.
 In that city he started his studies in the seminar, acquiring solid knowledge of classic culture, music and languages such as Latin, Greek, Portuguese, French and Italian.

-Without concluding his studies, he left to Buenos Aires, Argentina, where he pursued the Law carrier, which had to abandon later because of economical reasons.
+Without concluding his studies, he left to Buenos Aires, Argentina, where he pursued the Law career, which he had to abandon later because of economical reasons.